polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 ```

 * Generate a class
-* Assign to the class a variable
+* Bind the class to a variable
   * With the same name as the class

 Note: